 Sure, video is the closest thing we’ve got to face-to-face connection, but it does take a toll.
 Here are just a few ways to explain why it makes us feel so exhausted.

 Having to take turns and talk one at a time takes away from the dynamic of organic discussions, making meetings a somewhat transactional affair.
 Not to mention the awkward disruptions to the conversational flow like your dysfunctional wi-fi connection, screen freezes, and software glitches.
-All of these detract from that rich, bonding experience we feel when we meet face-to-face.
+All of these remote work elements detract from that rich, bonding experience we feel when we meet face-to-face.

 Video makes you feel exposed and vulnerable